 - Cover the container and place in a warm draft free place.
 I usually use my oven (turned off of-course :D) for this.
 Place a cup of steaming water in the oven to make the environment warm and moist.
 Or your can use a big plastic tub with lid on or even one of your kitchen cupboards.

-- After 45 minutes, we will give the sough a fold.
-So take the container out.
-With wet hands, stretch and fold and tuck the dough from all four sides like you are wrapping something with it.
+- After 45 minutes, we will give the dough a coil fold.
 The idea is to strengthen the gluten even more.
 Then leave it just as before for another 45 minutes.

-- Repeat the folding twice more and now its time for the final bulk fermentation
+- Repeat the folding twice more (3 coil folds in total) and now its time for the final bulk fermentation

 - Its time to shape the loaf now.

-- Remove the dough on to a lightly dusted surface.
-Fold it to make a big dough ball.
+- Place the dough on to a lightly dusted surface.
+Preshape into a tight dough ball.
 This will be bouncy.
-This folding and shaping will remove some air but not all of it.
+Pre-shaping will remove some air but not all of it.

 - Then it is ready for the final shaping.
-Shape however you like it.
+Shape however you like.
 If you are not sure checkout some videos

 - Place in a proofing basket or in any container.
 Make sure to lay a flour dusted tea towel or flour the basket well.

 - Cover it completely and place in the fridge.
-The bread will now go in to a slow prove/bloom overnight.
-It will be ready for the oven in the morning
+The bread will now go in to a slow proof overnight.
+It will be ready for the oven in the morning ( about 18- 24 hours)

-- If you have a pizza stone, a ceramic tile, cast iron skillet or a dutch oven, place it in while the oven heats up.
-Place another deep tray at the bottom most rack of the oven and fill it with boiling water.
-This will produce steam.
+- If you have a pizza stone, a ceramic tile, cast iron skillet or a Dutch Oven(DO), place it in while the oven is heating up.

 - Check if your bread has risen.
 If you think it need some more time, you can pull it out and leave out for about half an hour or so.
 You can test this by gently poking the dough with a finger and if it springs back but not all the way back, it is ready.